jinghuazhao/SUMSTATS/README.md

 ```
 which illustrate some useful commands.

 Lastly, it may be useful to generate a rsid -- snpid (chromosome:position_allele1_allele2 such that allele1<allele2) linkage file.
-Assuming that our download is compressed format, this can be achieved as follows,
+Assuming that our download is in compressed format, this can be achieved as follows,
 ```bash
 gunzip -c snp150.txt.gz | \
 cut -f2,4,5,10 | \